wincent/masochist/shared/README.md

-This directory contains items shared by both the the Masochist Node.js app and the wikiserve microservice.
+This directory contains items formerly shared by both the Masochist Node.js app and the (now unnecessary) wikiserve microservice.